RyanLiu6/Ena/README.md

 Another feature I have in mind has to do with recurring expenses, such as Rent, Mortgage, Utilities, etc. In Canada, some of those things are not payable via Credit Card, and thus cannot be tracked by Ena.
 However, they should be around the same every month, and so, can be included via another option for `Ena.py`.
 Current approach is to include another file to be looked at by Ena, which include utilities.

 As the basis of this fork comes from Teller (noted above), some of the code isn't exactly what I need to for my purposes.
 Thus, a refactor of the processor code is planned for the future.

+While a long shot, it would be interested for me to personally learn how to properly generate and train the LLM to properly categorize transactions based on the data generated via the manual review processing.
+At this point, this is not within the scope of this project and not something I'm actively working towards.

+At this moment, supporting online models like OpenAI, Google, xAI (Grok), etc, is not within the pipelines.
+It is not within the scope of this project as I do not have access to the APIs of these models, and I do not wish to pay to access those APIs.
+If you wish to use an online API you have access to, feel free to extract the prompt from `src/llm/Modelfile` and modify `src/llm/api.py` to communicate with the online model of your choice!

 ## Contributing
 If you wish to add support for a Financial Insitute of your own choice, feel free to do so!
 Whether that's by creating a PR or forking is up to you!